BIO ~ Nikki is a neutered male high-content wolf-dog. He came to live at Wild Spirit in 2006 when he was 3 years old.

 Although Nikki was very happy with Maki, he never bonded with any of our staff and volunteers.
 He couldn’t truly trust any of us, and as a result, his naturally rough but playful behavior turned a bit aggressive.
 Eventually, Nikki sent our director to the hospital after an unexpected attack.
 Nikki’s human family had come to visit him, and Nikki was having a great time with them.
 Leyton stepped into the habitat in order to find one of Nikki’s toys.
 He thought he knew where Nikki had it stashed, and he thought he might want to play with it while his family was there.
 Without any indications that he was upset, Nikki suddenly rushed towards Leyton and started tearing at his legs.
 It was unclear what exactly Nikki was upset about, or why he had not displayed any warning signs.
 Everyone was too shocked to react at first, but finally, Nikki’s former owner grabbed Nikki by the hips to pull him away.

 Leyton was able to get himself out of the habitat, and he was immediately rushed to the hospital.
 Thanks to the immense strength of Nikki’s bite, some of the wounds were bone-deep and took months to fully heal.
 Despite that day, we of course still treat Nikki with love and kindness, but at a respectful distance.
 Not only do we want to keep ourselves safe, but we don’t want to do anything that upsets Nikki so much.
 There’s no bad blood between Leyton and Nikki – they still visit through the fence, and Leyton is one of the only people who will go into Nikki’s habitat whenever necessary – but with great caution, of course.
-Since Maki’s passing in 2017, Nikki lives alone.
-Finding a new companion for this picky boy will be difficult, but if the right female wolf-dog presents herself, we’d like to see him find love again.
-For now, we’re giving him as much attention and enrichment as he’ll allow from his human pack.
+After Maki’s passing in 2017, Nikki lived alone.
+He was able to find a new friend in low-content rescue, Angel, who is also a senior.